 I also worked on re-balancing my life.
 Before I dated my ex, I had regularly attended a Bible study group; I started going again.
 I decided it was time to reconnect with the people who truly mattered to me.
 I got busy with activities that were good for my soul, my body, and my mind, and resolved never again to silence my inner voice.

 Then, at 36, I met my now-husband.
 And his proposal was truly a gift from the heart.
 He knew that Scotland is my favorite place on earth.
-After we’d been dating over a year, he surprised me with a “mystery trip” to Glengorm Castle on the Isle of Mull, where he got down on one knee, in the rain, surrounded by Highland cattle.
-(He had already told my parents about his plan—because he loved and respected them—and they were fully on board.)
-The diamond my husband gave me that day, and that I've worn ever since for the last 12 years, is precious.
+After we’d been dating a year, he surprised me with a mystery trip to Glengorm Castle on the Isle of Mull, where he got down on one knee, in the rain, surrounded by Highland cattle.
+(He had already told my parents about his plan—because he loved and respected them— and they were fully on board.)
+The diamond my husband gave me that day, and that I've worn ever since for the last 15 years, is precious.
 But mostly because it reflects back a beautiful experience and a shared memory that we both treasure.

 Robyn Wahlgast is a Rules Certified Dating and Relationship Coach for Women.
 If you're online dating (or thinking about it) read How To Have An Awesome First Date With An Online Guy for road-tested tips and advice.
 Never miss a new blog post: subscribe to our FREE newsletter.